 M u l t i m e d i a

 This new craft beer wasn't an easy sell.
 Early craft brewers struggled to change the public's perception of American beer and the big breweries protected their territory.
 Even so, craft brewers fought the uphill battle, and found their audience.
-During this craft beer revolution: microbreweries were reborn, homebrewing was legalized, brewpubs resurged, and flavorful craft beer was re-introduced to the consumer in nearly one hundred different styles.
+During this craft brewing revolution: microbreweries reappeared, homebrewing was legalized, and brewpubs were born and flavorful real beer was re-introduced to the consumer in nearly one hundred different styles.

-Filmed over an 18 year period, director Jay Sheveck interviews many of the early pioneers and revisits dozens of historic breweries and events that helped shape the modern day craft brewing industry.
+Filmed over a 21-year period, director Jay Sheveck interviewed many of the early pioneers and revisited dozens of historic breweries and events that helped shape the modern day craft brewing industry.
+In all, Jay filmed over 117 interviews and 300-plus hours of footage on broadcast-quality Betacam and HD.
 Archival photos, films and breweriana compliment the narrative, shedding even more light upon the earliest days.

 |Written by:||Jay Sheveck|